smacpher/vector-search-service/README.md

 Specifically, the sharded index service does the following for each RPC:

-* `Describe`: invokes the `Describe(...)` on each single-node index and sums the total number of vectors
+* `Describe`: invokes `Describe` on each single-node index and sums the total number of vectors
-* `Upsert`: for new vectors, it greedily fills each shard to capacity; for existing vectors, it identifies which shard the vector is a part of and updates it in that shard
+* `Upsert`: invoke an `Upsert` as necessary to each shard; for new vectors, it greedily assigns them to the next shard(s) that have available capacity; for existing vectors, it identifies which shard the vector is a part of and updates it in that shard
 * `Search`: invokes `Search` for each shard, returning the top-k candidates per shard, and then takes the top-k from the union of all shard candidates